Pricing Insight: What Hiring Managers Should Know for Pricing Roles 👩💼

 Written by Joanna Wells, Author of TeamBuilder360, & Director of Taylor Wells – Experts at building pricing teams

 Pricing insight talent in Australia is in short supply.
-There just aren’t enough people (especially for mid to senior positions) with the expertise in B2B pricing insight and commercial management.
-More often than not, people have ended up with a business card or LinkedIn profile that says “pricing” on it without the pre-requisite skills, testing or certification.
-People “in pricing” are often doing something else like accounting, sales ops and marketing until a pricing-focused role just came up.
-And in some cases, people are simply assigned to the task (as opposed to being a good fit for the role).
+There just aren’t enough people (especially for mid to senior positions) with expertise in B2B insight and commercial management.
+Very often, people have ended up with a business card or LinkedIn profile that says “pricing” but without the pre-requisite skills, testing, or certification to implement the right methods and strategies.

 Why is this happening?

 Say, you work in sales or marketing and people generally have a pretty similar reference point and understand what these jobs entail.
-Say you work in pricing and commercial management and there will be a multitude of interpretations, definitions and reference points (and quizzical looks).
+Let’s say you work in pricing and commercial management and there will be a multitude of interpretations, definitions, and reference points – not to mention quizzical looks.

-Yet, pricing teams are critical to business growth: They can manage millions of dollars of revenue at any one time.
-They can be central to leading and engaging teams to make better pricing decisions.
-And, they are relied upon by other teams to put commercial insight and pricing best practice back into the sales process to protect and grow earnings.
+Yet, pricing teams are critical to business growth.
+They can manage millions of dollars of revenue at any one time.
+They can be central to leading and engaging teams to make better pricing decisions with the right methods and strategies.
+Teams rely on them to put commercial insight and pricing best practices back into the sales process to protect earnings.

-The era for value based pricing professionals
+Pricing Insight – The era for value-based pricing professionals

 1. Specialist recruitment